 Special Nature of Semester at Sea as a Non-Profit

 Semester at Sea is administered by a 501c3 non-profit organization – the Institute for Shipboard Education – that is dedicated to enhancing a traditional academic experience with a global perspective and greater intercultural understanding.

 The Semester at Sea program is distinctive among study aboard programs for its widely respected adherence to its original mission: the development of global understanding through life-changing international experiences to assist young people in the development of a world view and intellectual curiosity about the peoples and cultures of all lands.

 Over its 50+ year history, the program has been supported by countless alumni, parents of alumni, current parents, and various foundations whose generosity in annual fund gifts have made possible the exceptional nature of the program.
 Annual fund revenues support faculty initiatives on the voyage, special field and travel opportunities that arise during the semester, and special student awards and student leadership experiences while on board.

 How Can I Afford It?

 For thousands of students, financial aid has helped to make their Semester at Sea voyage a reality.
-Annually, the Institute for Shipboard Education (ISE) will make available $5 million in student financial aid.
-More than 60% of all Semester at Sea students receive financial aid from ISE.
+About 60% of Semester at Sea participants receive some type of financial aid.